Shemplo/Java-Streams-Etudes/readme.md

 Until you solved all tasks with verdict `accepted` the program will finish with non zero exit code.

+##### Examples

+You can run check program with argument `example` to see how it will look like.

+In class `tasks.StreamTasksExample` there are some implemented tasks (not guaranteed that implementation is correct or in optimal way), so this class will be tested if you run check program in `example` mode.

 #### Solutions

 In case you really don't know how to solve some task than you can see solution in `tasks.solution.StreamTasksSolution` class.